alzwded/JakMuse/README.md

 `Filter` is the frequency of a low pass filter applied over the signal.

-The `LFO*` parameters control the LFO for each channel.
+The `LFO*` parameters control the LFO-based amplitude modulation for each channel.
 The LFO is a sine.

 The same channel can apear in multiple samples; for each subsequent appearance, the notes will be appended to the previous samples for that channel.